robocorp/robocorp/README.md

 ## What is Robo?

 Robo is both a CLI for managing your Python projects, and a set of libraries for automating your tasks.
-It handles your entire automation development lifecycle, and has several key features:
+It handles your entire automation development lifecycle.
+Robo's key features are:

+> **_NOTE:_**  Robo CLI is not yet recommended for production use, while libraries are ready for prime time.
+Refer to Robocorp's production tooling for managing Python projects [here](https://robocorp.com/docs/quickstart-guide/python).

 - **Isolated environments.** Get started without installing any other tools, not even Python.
 Robo automatically creates fully isolated environments for projects, which can be reproduced anywhere else.
 - **Batteries included.** Robo ships with a broad set of libraries for automating common tasks, be it browser automation, document processing, or navigating desktop applications.